giteliot/giteliot.github.io/README.md

 ## intro
 Hi!
-I am Elia Chinellato, a Research Engineer from Italy.
-In my "technical spare time" I like playing around in the interstection between gaming and ai.
+I am Elia, a Research Engineer from Italy.
+In my "technical spare time" I like playing around mostly in the interstection between gaming and ai.
 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/elia-chinellato-041a695a/), [Twitter/X](https://twitter.com/codewithnohands) or [email](email:eliachinellato@gmail.com).
 Here is the stuff I have worked on lately, from most to least recent.
 I apologize if the quality is offensively low :D

 ## projects
 <div style="display: flex; align-items: flex-start; margin-top: 20px;">